NEONScience/neon-data-institute-2016/_posts/institute-materials/day2_tuesday/2016-06-20-classify-raster-threshold-R.md

 ## Export Classified Raster

     # export geotiff
     writeRaster(asp.ns,
-                filename="Teakettle/outputs/Teak_nsAspect.tif",
+                filename="outputs/TEAK/Teak_nsAspect.tif",
                 format="GTiff",
                 options="COMPRESS=LZW",
                 overwrite = TRUE,
                 NAflag = -9999)

 <div id="challenge" markdown="1">
-## Challenge
+## Challenge: Classify a Raster using Threshold Values

-Take the markdown file that you just created in this lesson.
-Imagine that you are your future self.
-Add some additional documentation that describes the steps that you took to classify a raster in R and "analyze" / describe the outputs.
-Do they tell you anything about vegetation structure at the field site?
+1. Have a look at the code that you created for this lesson.
+Now imagine that you are your future self.
+Document your script so that your methods and process  is clear.
+2. In documenting your script, synthesize the outputs.Do they tell you anything about vegetation structure at the field site?

-When you are done, add to this markdown document.
-Create the following threshold classified outputs:
+3. Create the following threshold classified outputs:

-1. A raster where NDVI values are classified 0 (low greenness <.3), 1 (.3-.6),2 (>.6)
+* A raster where NDVI values are classified into categories 0 (low greenness, NDVI <.3), 1 (medium greenness, NDVI =.3-.6) and 2 (high greenness, NDVI>.6).
-2. A raster where canopy height is classified.
+* A raster where canopy height is classified.
 Explore the CHM data and chose threshold values that make sense given the distribution of values in the data.

 Be sure to document your workflow as you go using Markdown within your R Markdown document.

-When you are done, knit your outputs to html and push them to your git directory.
+When you are done, knit your outputs to HTML.
+Save the file as LastName_Tues_classifyThreshold.html.
+Add these to the Tuesday directory in your **DI16-NEON-participants** Git direcotry and push them to your fork in GitHub.
+Merge with the central repository using a pull request.
 </div>